Protecting the guarantor

 So what should you do if things don’t go to plan?
 We recommend that you talk to your lender to work out a solution.
 Most lenders are willing to provide help and only see selling the property as a last resort.

-If you are unable to afford the repayments then it may be a good idea to move into a smaller rental property (or move in with family) and rent out your existing home out.
+If you are unable to afford the repayments then it may be a good idea to move into a smaller rental property (or move in with family) and rent out your existing home.
 The combination of the low rental expense and negative gearing benefits may help you repay the debt.

 If the previous option will not work then consider selling some of your valuable assets such as your car or shares.